kleene-project/klee/docs/klee_container_update.md

 ## Description

-The `klee container update` command dynamically updates a container configuration.
+The `klee container update` command updates a container's configuration.
-You can use this command to modify jail behaviour by changing jail parameters, or changing the container configuration such as default environment variables, execution user, command or the name of the container.
+You can use this command to modify container environment behaviour by changing jail parameters, or changing the container configuration such as default environment variables, user running the process, or the name of the container.

 Changing the container configurations, such as the default user, requires a restart of the container for changes to take effect.
 However, many jail parameters